Our Lady of Lourdes Parish Church, San Ġwann: Interior

-In every church, the altar is the central work.
-The altar of this church is a beautiful and artistic work of marble from Pietra Santa di Lucca, Italy.
+The altar of the church is a work of marble from Pietra Santa di Lucca, Italy.
 It was put into place in October 1961.
 On the facade of the first step, there are ten medallions with the figures of some prophets and other biblical characters, which we consider to be figures of Our Lady.
 In the middle of the altar is the bronze tabernacle, covered from the inside with silver sheets.
-The design of the altar is by Mr. G. Galea.
-As we mentioned, the altar was consecrated by the archbishop, Mons.
-Michael Gonzi, on May 12, 1962.